Bookmark This Site

 Does a claim for a defective product fall under the personal injury law?

-The term “defective product” refers to any product that causes some injury or damage to a person because of some problem with the product.
-Usually the liability falls upon the manufacturer of the product.
 There are many examples of “defective products” and can include product liability from a vehicle being sold with inoperable brakes or a mislabeled product that causes injury which are somewhat obvious examples, to the not-so-obvious defective product issues such as exposure to the harmful side effects of second-hand smoke.
-If you are unsure as to whether you have suffered injury or harm as a result of a defective product, you should consult a personal injury attorney that has handled this type of claim and is familiar with personal injury liability laws in your area.

 Comments